eduardopoleo/eduardopoleo.github.io/_posts/2019-04-19-getting-started-with-amazon.md

 We're then faced with the first step of the process where we'll be choosing an Amazon Machine Image ([AMI](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AMIs.html)).
 AMIs are basically templates with pre-installed software ready for developers to use.
 AMI can be free or paid and they can be provided by AWS or third parties.
 Also organization can decide to create their own images for private use when their needs become very specific.

 For this exercise we'll be using an Ubuntu server which can easily support our simple rails app.
 To find this specific AMI just paste "Ubuntu Server 16.04 LTS" on the AMI search bar and select the free-tier option.
-If you're following along please make sure you choose the instance with id ami-0653e888ec96eab9b.

 #### Step 2: Choose an Instance Type